Nuggets vs. Lakers Injury Report Today - May 18

 Nuggets Season Insights

-- The Nuggets have seen an increase in scoring recently, racking up 117.5 points per game in their last 10 contests, 1.7 points more than the 115.8 they've scored this year.
+- The Nuggets have seen an increase in scoring lately, racking up 117.5 points per game in their last 10 outings, 1.7 points more than the 115.8 they've scored this season.

 Nuggets vs. Lakers Betting Info